RESOURCES:

 How is Chronic Pain treated?

-Chronic pain can affect anyone regardless of age, race or gender.
-Because pain is invisible and misunderstood, many pain patients are stigmatized, stereotyped, dismissed or disbelieved.
+Because pain is invisible and misunderstood, too many pain patients have their pain dismissed or disbelieved.

 How does Chronic Pain affect the lives of those who suffer?